Diego Luna's 'emotional' response to 'Star Wars' fan

-(CNN)"Rogue One: A Star Wars Story" has been flying through theaters since opening last month -- with an ethnically diverse cast of heroes featuring Diego Luna's as the rebellious, Cassian Andor.
+(CNN)"Rogue One: A Star Wars Story" has been flying through theaters since opening last month -- with an ethnically diverse cast of heroes featuring Diego Luna as the rebellious, Cassian Andor.

 On Monday, Luna shared a touching story on Twitter from a fan who wrote about the importance of seeing Luna -- a native of Mexico -- represented in the new "Star Wars" spinoff.